 Not all executable files can simply be renamed to act as a screensaver, however.
-When Windows finds a file it deems to be a screensaver, it will nonetheless expect it to respond appropriately to certain command line arguments, specific to screensavers.
-If it does not, the executable file will not be run as a screensaver.
+When Windows finds a file that appears to be a screensaver, it will expect it to respond appropriately to certain command line arguments, specific to screensavers.
+If it does not, the file will not be run as a screensaver.

-The .SCR extension, then, is uniquely identified by Windows as belonging to a screensaver file, but the file format ultimately does not differ from other Windows applications that have the .EXE extension.
+The .SCR extension is uniquely identified by Windows as belonging to a screensaver, but the file format ultimately does not differ from other programs that have the .EXE extension.